seanlokeee/ServianCD/ansible/README.md

 ## Configure Application

-`conf.toml.tpl` : Configures *conf.toml* with necessary database configurations in the remote server through variables in the *playbook.yml*.
-Variables in *playbook.yml* data are automatically fed in through host variables in *inventory.yml* where host variables obtain information through terraform output variables configured in *output.tf*
+`conf.toml.tpl` : Updates one of the unarchived files, *conf.toml* with necessary database configurations in the remote server to suit the cloud infrastructure through variables in the playbook.
+Playbook variables' data are automatically fed in through host variables in *inventory.yml* where host variables obtain information through terraform output variables configured in *output.tf*

 ## Configure Service

 `playbook.yml` : After configuration of database details, application is set as a service using SystemD so it will automatically start if the server is rebooted.
-To do that, service file, *servian.service* is copied to within root so that it executes *TechChallengeApp serve* starting the server only in the configured directory with configured listenport and listenhost.
+To do that, a predefined service file, *servian.service* is copied to within root so that it executes *TechChallengeApp serve* starting the server only in the configured directory with configured listenport and listenhost.
 Listenport is 80 because security group allows port 80 HTTP connections through for the application.
 Listenhost is 0.0.0.0 because security group HTTP connections is configured with CIDR block of 0.0.0.0/0

 ## Configure Database